NethServer/nethsecurity-docs/dns_dhcp.rst

 - ``/google.com/1.2.3.4``
 - ``/www.google.com/2.3.4.5``

 NethSecurity will send queries for google.com and gmail.google.com to 1.2.3.4, but www.google.com will go to 2.3.4.5

-This is true also for wildcard: if both specific and wildcard domains are defined for the same pattern, the specific one takes precedence (e.g., having ``/google.com/`` and ``/*google.com/`` : the first will handle google.com and www.google.com, the wildcard will handle supergoogle.com.
+This is true also for wildcards: if both specific and wildcard domains are defined for the same pattern, the specific one takes precedence (e.g., having ``/google.com/`` and ``/*google.com/`` : the first will handle google.com and www.google.com, the wildcard will handle supergoogle.com.